qemu/qemu/docs/system/tls.rst

               --template client-hostNNN.info \
               --outfile client-hostNNN-cert.pem

-The subject alt name extension data is not required for clients, so the the ``dns_name`` and ``ip_address`` fields are not included.
+The subject alt name extension data is not required for clients, so the ``dns_name`` and ``ip_address`` fields are not included.
 The ``tls_www_client`` keyword is the key purpose extension to indicate this certificate is intended for usage in a web client.
 Although QEMU network